MalaiarasuGRaj/2217010/SYSTEM_DESIGN.md

 ## 7. Data Model

 *   Since there is no backend, there is no persistent data model.
 All data is handled in-memory within the frontend application.
+*   **Browser Local Storage**: Shortened URLs and form inputs are persisted in the browser's `localStorage` for user convenience across sessions.

 ## 8. Deployment